astrace/LensXAstrace-NatalChartApp/cdk/README.md

 ![High-level Architecture Diagram](./assets/aws_architecture.png)

+Note: Here is a [good beginner's tutorial](https://cdkworkshop.com/) on how to use AWS CDK.

 ## Architecture Overview

 1. AWS Lambda: A Python function that processes natal chart generation requests and stores the generated images in an Amazon S3 bucket.